broadinstitute/cromwell/docs/developers/Centaur.md

 * `"calls.hello.hello.exit_code": "<<WORKFLOW_ROOT>>/call-hello/execution/exit_code"`

 In case testing of the caching is required `<<CACHE_HIT_UUID>>` can be used.
 The testFormat should be `runtwiceexpectingcallcaching`.
+To verify that the cost is 0 when using call-caching the testFormat should be `runtwiceexpectingcallcachingnocost`

 The cost is optional.
 If supplied, Centaur will retrieve the cost of the successfully completed workflow and compare it to the cost supplied.
 The expected range is within 10% of the estimated cost.
+If evaluating the cost, the test format must be `WorkflowSuccessAndVerifyCost` and the call-caching option must be disabled for that test (example can be found in the `recursive_imports_cost.test`)

 ## Centaur Test Types